Differentially Private Topological Data Analysis: Preliminaries

 \begin{definition}[$\epsilon$-Differential privacy ($\epsilon$-DP): \citealp{dwork2006calibrating}] Given $\epsilon \geq 0$, a privacy mechanism $\mathcal{M}$ on the output space $\mathcal{Y}$ satisfies $\epsilon$-DP if

 for every measurable set $S \subset \mathcal{Y}$ and all $D$ and $D'$ satisfying $H(D, D') \leq 1$. \end{definition}

 This definition characterizes how much privacy leakage could occur via the privacy budget parameter $\epsilon$ when a single entity in $D$ is not the same one in $D'$.
-Note that smaller values of $\epsilon$ force the distributions of $\mathcal{M}(D)$ and $\mathcal{M}(D')$ to be more similar, providing a stronger privacy guarantee.
+The smaller that $\epsilon$ is, the harder it is to distinguish the probability distributions of $\mathcal{M}(D)$ and $\mathcal{M}(D')$, which accordingly makes it harder to identify whether data set $D$ or $D'$ was used in the analysis by $\mathcal{M}$ \citep{wasserman;zhou;2010}.

+For conceptual understanding, let us imagine that a data set $D$ contains information of 100 people obtained by a survey.
+Let us call one person in $D$ Person A, and let us assume that a $\epsilon$-DP privacy mechanism $\mathcal{M}$ is employed so that a summary from $\mathcal{M}(D)$ is released, containing some useful information about $D$.
+Then, it is known that, for any other data set $D'$ that shares 99 people with $D$, except for Person A, the probability distributions of $\mathcal{M}(D)$ and $\mathcal{M}(D')$ cannot be easily distinguished.
+Thus, it is difficult to identify whether Person A is included in the actual data set $D$ or not.
+Notice that Person A was chosen arbitrarily in $D$, so the privacy of each individual in $D$ is protected.

 While any $\ep$-DP mechanism preserves privacy, not all mechanisms ensure good performance with respect to an underlying utility.
 It is straightforward to imagine that sanitized statistics can devastate the performance of the utility due to excessive noises for privacy.
 In contrast, the exponential mechanism is a general technique that takes care of the utility while being able to control the privacy leakage within the budget $\epsilon$.